-It is important that you familiarize yourself with the Operator's Manual, complete the Operator's Checklist, properly attach the cutter to your tractor, make leveling adjustments, and preset your cutting height before beginning a running operational safety check on your Land Pride RC(M)3715 or RCG(M)3715 Rotary Cutter.
+It is important that you familiarize yourself with the Operator's Manual, complete the Operator's Checklist, properly attach the cutter to your tractor, make leveling adjustments, and preset your cutting height before beginning a running operational safety check on your Land Pride Rotary Cutter.

 It's now time to do a running operational safety check.
-It is important that at any time during this safety check you detect a malfunction in either the cutter or tractor that you immediately shut the tractor off, remove the key, and make necessary repairs and/or adjustments before continuing on.
+It is important that at any time during this safety check you detect a malfunction in either the cutter or tractor that you properly shut the tractor down and make necessary repairs and/or adjustments before continuing on.